-Common Ground endorses the 2005 call by Palestinian civil society and the 2009 call by Kairos Palestine for boycott, divestment and sanctions (BDS) against Israel and companies that profit from the Israeli occupation until Israel ends its illegal occupation of East Jerusalem and the West Bank, lifts its blockade of Gaza, and upholds the right of Palestinian Israelis to full equality (Discriminatory Laws in Israel) and the right of Palestinian refugees to return to their homes and properties as stipulated in UN General Assembly Resolution 194.
+Common Ground endorses the 2005 call by Palestinian civil society and the 2009 call by Kairos Palestine for boycott, divestment and sanctions (BDS) against Israel and companies that profit from the Israeli occupation until Israel ends its illegal occupation of East Jerusalem and the West Bank, lifts its blockade of Gaza, and upholds the right of Palestinian Israelis to full equality and the right of Palestinian refugees to return to their homes and properties as stipulated in UN General Assembly Resolution 194.

 Intercultural/Interfaith Endorsement of BDS ~

 “In solidarity with Palestinians as they peacefully struggle for self-determination and liberty, the American Muslims for Palestine stands with the Palestinian BDS National Committee in commemorating Land Day this year.” — AMP endorses Global BDS Movement in commemoration of Land Day / 2011

 “In late July, 2011, the Palestine Israel Network’s Steering Committee joined the Episcopal Peace Fellowship’s National Executive Council in endorsing the International Boycott, Divestment and Sanctions Campaign against Israel until it complies with international law and universal principles of human rights.” — Episcopal Peace Fellowship endorsement of BDS

 “Jewish Voice for Peace (JVP) endorses the call from Palestinian civil society for Boycott, Divestment, and Sanctions (BDS) as part of our work for freedom, justice and equality for all people.
 We believe that the time-honored, non-violent tools proposed by the BDS call provide powerful opportunities to make that vision real.” — Jewish Voice for Peace on Boycott, Divestment and Sanctions | 2015